byorgey/blog/posts/2026/04/26/FTA.lagda.md

 noConf {suc m} refl = refl
 ```

+As an aside, this definition of the no confusion property uses a
+technique I like: defining a *type* starting with a capital letter,
+then defining a *term* that returns that type starting with a
+lowercase letter.
+This pattern will come up again later.
+Sometimes
+it can be just for convenience; sometimes it's because we would like
+to refer to the type multiple times; or, as in the above case, the type
+can actually defined via some nontrivial computation.

+### Decidable equality

-We now show how to decide equality of natural numbers.
-We can first
+We can now show how to decide equality of natural numbers.
+We first
 define a simple type representing decidability in general: `Dec P` represents
 either a proof of `P`, or a proof of `¬ P`.
 (The [standard library
 version is much more sophisticated](https://agda.github.io/agda-stdlib/v2.3/Relation.Nullary.Decidable.Core.html#1966), but this simple version will do